Planning on taking a trip soon? Then make it an even better experience with these useful travel apps.

-I use Splitwise all the time when I’m traveling with a group or even when I’m traveling with my partner.
+I use Splitwise all the time when I’m traveling with a group.
 You can easily add expenses to the list, specify who it should be split with, and keep track of who’s paid.

 The best feature is that you can automatically settle all your bills at the end of your trip.